CASE Europe Graduate Trainee Scheme

 - In addition to the CASE Europe Annual Conference, those on the Scheme also attend the Spring Institute in Educational Fundraising and one other CASE conference or seminar.

-- Successful applicants will be employed by a host university on a 50‐week contract.
+- Successful applicants will be employed by a host university on a 50‐week contract, starting at the CASE Annual Conference on the 31 August 2020.
+The trainee will be an employee of the host institution for the duration of the scheme.
 As a guide the basic salary will be approximately £18,000 - £20,000 per annum outside London and £20,000 – £24,000 per annum in London.
-The salary will depend on each university’s own pay and grading structure.
+The salary will depend on each institution’s own pay and grading structure.
+Each participating institution pays for their trainee’s salary.
 Host universities may increase those salaries in order to bring remuneration into line with their own pay and grading structure.

 How can I support the Educational Fundraising Graduate Trainee Scheme?